lostb1t/replex/README.md

 then access your proxy url http://0.0.0.0:80

-NOTICE: this isnt a fully fledged proxy and doesnt aim to be.
-I suggest putting it behind a proper (reverse) proxy and only route the following paths (and it subpaths) to this app.
+NOTICE: this isnt a fully fledged proxy and doesnt aim to be. socker images including nginx are provided. if you already have a reverse proxy running and you can  route the following paths (and it subpaths) to this app.

-- /hubs
+- /hubs (excluding /hubs/search)
 - /replex

-If you dont have a reverse proxy an docker image including nginx exists at ghcr.io/sarendsen/replex-nginx and a version without nginx at ghcr.io/sarendsen/replex.

 ### Settings
 Settings are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/)